haxe-utest/utest/README.md

 #### `isTrue(cond : Bool, ?msg : String, ?pos : PosInfos)`
 Asserts successfully when the condition is true.

-`cond`: The condition to test
+`cond` The condition to test

-`msg`: An optional error message.
+`msg` An optional error message.
 If not passed a default one will be used

-`pos`: Code position where the Assert call has been executed.
+`pos` Code position where the Assert call has been executed.
 Don't fill it unless you know what you are doing.

 #### `isFalse(value : Bool, ?msg : String, ?pos : PosInfos)`
 Asserts successfully when the condition is false.

-`cond`: The condition to test
+`cond` The condition to test

-`msg`: An optional error message.
+`msg` An optional error message.
 If not passed a default one will be used

-`pos`: Code position where the Assert call has been executed.
+`pos` Code position where the Assert call has been executed.
 Don't fill it unless you know what you are doing.

 #### `isNull(value : Dynamic, ?msg : String, ?pos : PosInfos)`
 Asserts successfully when the value is null.

-`value`: The value to test
+`value` The value to test

-`msg`: An optional error message.
+`msg` An optional error message.
 If not passed a default one will be used

-`pos`: Code position where the Assert call has been executed.
+`pos` Code position where the Assert call has been executed.
 Don't fill it unless you know what you are doing.

 #### `notNull(value : Dynamic, ?msg : String, ?pos : PosInfos)`
 Asserts successfully when the value is not null.

-`value`: The value to test
+`value` The value to test

-`msg`: An optional error message.
+`msg` An optional error message.
 If not passed a default one will be used

-`pos`: Code position where the Assert call has been executed.
+`pos` Code position where the Assert call has been executed.
 Don't fill it unless you know what you are doing.

 #### `is(value : Dynamic, type : Dynamic, ?msg : String , ?pos : PosInfos)`
 Asserts successfully when the 'value' parameter is of the of the passed type 'type'.

-`value`: The value to test
+`value` The value to test

-`type`: The type to test against
+`type` The type to test against

-`msg`: An optional error message.
+`msg` An optional error message.
 If not passed a default one will be used

-`pos`: Code position where the Assert call has been executed.
+`pos` Code position where the Assert call has been executed.
 Don't fill it unless you know what you are doing.

 #### `notEquals(expected : Dynamic, value : Dynamic, ?msg : String , ?pos : PosInfos)`